bitnami/containers/bitnami/vault/README.md

-# Bitnami package for HashiCorp Vault
+# Bitnami Secure Image for HashiCorp Vault

 ## What is HashiCorp Vault?